Convergence of Limited Communications Gradient Methods: Convergence - General Quantization

-ii) Follows directly from part i). \end{IEEEproof} In addition to minimizing the accuracy bound~\eqref{inProp:epsiloneq} in Theorem~\ref{Prop:FSS-SC-Type-1}-b), Corollary~\ref{prop:const_step-size:optimalAcc-given_itnum} gives some insights into the convergence of the iterations in Equation~\eqref{gradient_dir_quant}.
-For example, when $T$ is fixed, then the upper bound~\eqref{eq:inThOptBou} gets larger as $\theta$ decreases.
+ii) Follows directly from part i). \end{IEEEproof} In addition to minimizing the bound in Equation~\eqref{inProp:epsiloneq}, Corollary~\ref{prop:const_step-size:optimalAcc-given_itnum} gives insights into the convergence of Iterations~\eqref{gradient_dir_quant}.
+For example, when $T$ is fixed, then the upper bound in Equation~\eqref{eq:inProof:Type-1-OP-sol1} gets larger as $\theta$ decreases.
 As a result, when the quantization set $\mathcal{D}$ becomes coarser then less accuracy can be ensured.
 Moreover, the results show that $||\nabla f (\vec{x}^{\star}(T))||$ converges, in the worst case, at the rate $o(1/\sqrt{T})$ to $0$.